Cuba’s Socialist Economy

 After the Revolution Fidel Castro said, “Cuba’s future must necessarily be a future of people of science.”

 Prior to 1959 Cuba didn’t have a single research centre.
 Change began when the Cuban Academy of Sciences was established on January 15, 1960.
 At the time the government did something economically miraculous given the wealth of the country.
 They Invested heavily into Science and particularly Biotechnology.
 Castro developed Cuba’s “Silicon Valley” without any venture capital other than public funding.
-More than 94,000 workers are now employed in this scientific development.

 Cuban biotechnology’s capacity to generate products has had a significant impact on the country’s health system.
 The industry has provided unique products to the nation and the world.
+An extrodinary example is Cuba’s development of a number of vaccines to address the CORONA Virus.

 In the UNESCO 2010 report on science, it was explained that knowledge in Cuba isn’t in private hands – a situation that is almost unique in the world.